andrascsibi/andrascsibi.github.io/README.md

 ## Contact

-My web3 identity is secret but you can find me in the Old World: [Twitter](https://twitter.com/Andrasforming) [LinkedIn](https://www.linkedin.com/in/andrascsibi/)
+My web3 identity is secret but you can find me in the Old World: [Twitter](https://twitter.com/Andrasforming) [LinkedIn](https://www.linkedin.com/in/andrascsibi/).
+You can also reach me via my name at proton dot me.